git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

-# Bitwig Studio | Novation Launchpad Pro, MkII, Mini Mk3, X
+# Novation Launchpad Pro, MkII, Mini Mk3, X

 Support script for several of Novation's Launchpad controllers.
 You can control track parameters, devices, transport, session view and play the pads.